shixinhuang99/czkawka-tauri/README.md

-# CzkawakTauri
+## CzkawakTauri

-## Another GUI of Czkawka built for macOS and Windows
+Another GUI of [Czkawka](https://github.com/qarmin/czkawka) built for macOS and Windows

 ![screenshot_1](./screenshots/1.png)

 A user interface developed with Tauri and React based on cakawka_core, targeting only Windows and macOS(Major) platforms

-Since Cakawka became unusable halfway through, the functionality and UI/UX were referenced from Krokiet
+Since Czkawka became unusable halfway through, the functionality and UI/UX were referenced from Krokiet

 ## Current progress